docker-library/ghost/README.md

 Want to try Ghost quickly?
 This is for you!

 [play-with-ghost.com](https://play-with-ghost.com/) is a playground to learn about Ghost.
-What's remarkable here, is that you have the option to log in into the admin panel of each live demo available, by using dummy credentials.
+What's remarkable here, is that you have the option to log into the admin panel of each live demo available, by using dummy credentials.

 In short, you can try Ghost on the spot without having to sign-up!